Faculty Expert Profile

 - Krieger Eisenhower Professor of Physics and Astronomy

 - Thomas J. Barber Professor in Space Studies

 - Zanvyl Krieger School of Arts and Sciences

-Adam Riess led a team of scientists named co-winner of the 2011 Nobel Prize in Physics.
-Riess' work was also awarded the Albert Einstein Medal for his leadership in the High-z Supernova Search Team’s discovery that the expansion rate of the universe is accelerating, a phenomenon widely attributed to a mysterious, unexplained "dark energy" filling the universe.
+In 2011, he was named a co-winner of the Nobel Prize in Physics and was awarded the Albert Einstein Medal for his leadership in the High-z Supernova Search Team's discovery that the expansion rate of the universe is accelerating, a phenomenon widely attributed to a mysterious, unexplained "dark energy" filling the universe.
 The discovery was named by Science magazine in 1998 as "the Breakthrough Discovery of the Year."

 His accomplishments have been recognized with a number of other awards, including a MacArthur Fellowship in 2008, the Gruber Foundation Cosmology Prize in 2007 (shared), and the Shaw Prize in Astronomy in 2006.